needle-mirror/com.unity.addressables/Documentation~/InitializeAsync.md

 The following Addressables settings can change initialization behavior:

-* [Disable Catalog Update on Startup]: Addressables won't automatically check for an updated catalog.
+* [Only update catalogs manually]: Addressables won't automatically check for an updated catalog.
 See [Updating catalogs] for information about manually updating your catalogs.
 * [Build Remote Catalog]: Addressables won't attempt to load remote content without a remote catalog.
 * [Custom certificate handler]: identify a custom certificate handler if you need one to access your remote asset hosting service.
 * [Initialization object list]: add [IObjectInitializationDataProvider] ScriptableObjects to your application that are invoked during the initialization operation.